boztalay/UmichClassChecker/README.md

 Improvements to be made
 -----------------------

+- Check for duplicate class entries
 - Let users delete classes
-- Make it look nicer
+- Make it look and feel nicer
-- Automate the gathering of term/school codes